 Three months of care, many fish milkshakes and a "fish school" graduation later, harbor seal pup "Theros" was given the all clear to return to the wild on Mother's Day earlier this month.
 Theros, along with Faith, our first elephant seal pup rescued in 2012, were rescued at the start of pupping season in February after being spotted alone without their moms on the beach.
 Together they headed out to the big blue ocean at Point Reyes National Seashore on Mothering Sunday, May 13, 2012!
 Theros, sporting a little hat tag so that scientists can keep track of his travels, received a surprise ocean greeting from another pinniped!
-Watch our video above and view our slideshow below for a visual journey of his time in our care.
+Watch our video above to see Theros return to his ocean home!

 March 7, 2012

 Theros is doing well, enjoying fish--sicles!
 He will now spend day and night outside with an animal carrier and a heating pad as protection from inclement weather.
 Veterinary crews report that he is tubing well and enjoying swimming and diving in his pool.
 His teeth are emerging as well!

 February 24, 2012